 That is what a large part of this “moral conversation” is all about.
 Over thousands of years, humans have parsed and posited solutions for ethical dilemmas from multiple perspectives, and using God-based, philosophy-based, and science-based languages.
-In practice, however, most people concentrate on their preferred “language” and act like the Ugly American visiting Mexico and then demanding that everyone speak English.
+In practice, however, most people concentrate on their preferred “language” and act like the “ugly American tourist” visiting Mexico and then demanding that everyone speak English.
 We need instead to learn to be multilingual in an “ethical language” sense.

 Some humans are more “multilingual” than others.
 Not in the sense of, say, English versus Spanish, but rather in knowing when to use “God language,” as opposed to “philosopher language” or “neuroscientist language” or “biologist language.”
 And it is also knowing more than one variant of “God language,” rather than, say, just fundamentalist Christianity or just fundamentalist Islam.
 Wise Christian and Muslim scholars have long explored the “ethical nuance” in their religious traditions.
 Many preachers of the respective faiths, however, appear to have the need to insist that there is no nuance, rather, just “plain words from God.”
 And then communication fails.

 Language that cannot communicate between people, no matter how accurate, has limited power.
 For instance, I love to read the books of the great modern physicists, like Stephen Hawking, Brian Greene or Lawrence Krauss.
-I’m a reasonably smart guy, but I will admit that I have no idea what these guys are talking about most of the time, so in this sense, their ability to communicate is limited in my case.
+I’m a reasonably smart guy, but I will admit that I have no idea what these guys are talking about most of the time.
+And so, in this sense, their ability to communicate is limited in my case.
 And likely in yours as well.
 It is said that Hawking’s A Brief History of Time is one of largest-selling books most buyers have failed to finish.
 I finished it, but please don’t quiz me.

 To a great extent, ethics IS language.
 It is how we translate our mess of inner brain impulses into a coherent structure of life’s most important questions, and then, in turn, how we communicate that perception of life’s meaning to the other guy, so we don’t kill each other off before we can successfully spawn the next generation.
 When the ethic “works” more often than not, the odds improve that our children will make it, and that they will carry part of that ethic with them.

 Is this “nature” or is it “nurture”?
 Sometimes it is hard to tell.
 Genetics, environment and human culture do not necessarily have clear lines of delineation between them, and the debate about “which is which” is often more academic than useful.
-I have never spent more than a few Sundays in my grandmother’s ethnic Scandinavian church, but sometimes I swear that I am “biologically Lutheran” without ever joining that faith.
+I have never spent more than a few Sundays in my grandmother’s old ethnic Scandinavian church, but sometimes I swear that I am “biologically Lutheran” without ever joining that faith.

 The harder question is why we spend so much time and societal effort parsing “ethics” and “morality” at all.
 Is it the fear of an angry God or the compelling urge of neurobiology?
-And on that topic, this thread of posts about ethics will shorty come to an end.